 - Teams will be notified of their status the week of February 26, 2024.

 - Four planning bootcamps will be held at the Central Library (201 W Mifflin Street) Tuesday evenings, 6-7:30 in March and April, 2024 (dates TBD).
 There will also be a check-in meeting (online) sometime in January

 - Events will take place in Spring of 2023

 4. Who can participate?

 Any group of 3-4 people who have an idea and are willing to attend four sessions to learn about event planning is welcome to apply.
-However, the entire team can’t be associated with an existing institution like a school, a government agency, or a non-profit organization.
+However, the entire team can’t be associated with an existing institution like a school, a government agency, a for-profit business, or a non-profit organization.

 5. What kind of event can I plan?

-Anything that’s free and open to the public will be considered.
+Anything that’s free, open to the public, and inclusive will be considered.
 Events should be intended for adults.
 We encourage you to think outside the box!
-All we ask is that the event be held at the Madison Public Library by May 31, 2022.
+All we ask is that the event be held at the Madison Public Library or other approved location by May 31, 2023.

 6. Will there funding available for the events?